 Martha's French Toast

-- 2 1/2 tablespoons orange-flavored liqueur, such as Grand Marnier
+- 1 tablespoon orange-flavored liqueur, such as Grand Marnier

 - Coarse salt

-- 1 1/2 teaspoons finely grated orange zest plus 2 tablespoons juice
+- 1 teaspoon finely grated orange zest, plus 1 tablespoon juice

-- 3 tablespoons unsalted butter, plus more for serving
+- 1 tablespoon unsalted butter, plus more if necessary for pan and serving

 - Pure maple syrup, for serving

-In a large shallow dish, beat eggs with a fork.
-Beat in liqueur, sugar, large pinch of salt, and orange zest and juice.
-Add milk and beat until combined.
+In a large shallow dish, whisk to combine eggs, liqueur, sugar, large pinch of salt, and orange zest and juice, and milk.

-In a large heavy skillet, heat 4 tablespoons oil and 2 tablespoons butter over medium-high until sizzling.
-Gently dip brioche, one slice at a time, into egg mixture to coat and add to skillet (do not crowd pan).
+In a large heavy skillet, heat oil and butter over medium heat until sizzling.
+Gently dip brioche, one slice at a time, into egg mixture to coat, and add to skillet (do not crowd pan).
 In batches, cook until golden brown on both sides, 5 minutes per batch, flipping once.
-Transfer to a paper-towel-lined wire rack.
-Repeat with remaining brioche, adding remaining oil and butter as needed.
+Repeat with remaining brioche, adding more oil and butter as needed.
 (Reduce heat if brioche is browning too quickly.)
-Serve with butter and sugar or maple syrup.
+Transfer to a paper-towel-lined plate to drain.
+Serve with butter and maple syrup.